sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

 Terraform input variables can be set in the following ways:
 - Individually, with the [-var command line option](https://www.terraform.io/docs/configuration/variables.html#variables-on-the-command-line).
 - In [variable definitions (.tfvars) files](https://www.terraform.io/docs/configuration/variables.html#variable-definitions-tfvars-files).
 We recommend this way for most variables.
 - As [environment variables](https://www.terraform.io/docs/configuration/variables.html#environment-variables).
-We recommend this way for the variables that set the [Azure authentication](#required-variables-for-azure-authentication).
+We recommend this way for the variables that set the [AWS authentication](#aws-authentication).

 ## Required Variables